Department of Pathology & Immunology

 Master of Arts, Sathyabama Institute of Science and Technology (SIST), 1994

-Doctor of Philosophy, Hebrew University, 2003
+Doctor of Philosophy, Hebrew University of Jerusalem, 2003

 Pathology and Immunology Research Electives